brandon-rhodes/python-patterns/python/module-globals/index.rst

 My favorite example of computed constants in the Standard Library is the ``types`` module.
-I had always assumed it implemented in C, to gain special access to built-in type objects like ``FunctionType`` and ``LambdaType`` that are defined by the language implementation itself.
+I had always assumed it was implemented in C, to gain special access to built-in type objects like ``FunctionType`` and ``LambdaType`` that are defined by the language implementation itself.

 It turns out?

-I was wrong.
+I was wrong!

 The ``types`` module is written in plain Python.
-Without any special access to language internals, it does what anyone else would have to do to learn what type functions have.
-It creates a function.
-Then, it asks its type!
+Without any special access to language internals, it does what anyone else would have to do to learn what type functions have: it creates a function, then asks its type!

 ::